Treatment Options for Episodic vs. Chronic Migraine

 NSAIDs and triptans are the first-line choices for acute migraine treatment, especially for episodic migraine.
 This is because there is less risk of medicine overuse.1,3

-People living with chronic migraine worry about taking acute treatments for fear of medicine overuse.
-In the early stages, it is best to work with your doctor to figure out a pattern of good days and bad days and to identify any triggers.
-Then together you can initiate an acute treatment plan to treat your migraines.
+Many people living with chronic migraine worry about taking acute treatments for fear of medicine overuse.
+In the early stages, it is best to work with your doctor to figure out a pattern of good days and bad days and identify any triggers.
+Then together you can initiate an acute treatment plan to treat your migraine.
 In general, attacks should be treated early and drug doses should be slowly increased to the lowest effective dose.3

 Noninvasive vagus nerve stimulation can help relieve migraine pain as well.
 Opioids do not improve migraine pain and are not effective as a migraine treatment.1